スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 10

 AI tools are often used for writing practice.
-They can correct grammar, suggest vocabulary, and show better sentences.
-They can show example sentences that students can learn from.
-This can reduce stress for learners and help them practice English more often, even when teachers are not available.
+They can check grammar, suggest words, and show example sentences.
+Students can use them even when teachers are not available.

 However, students may rely on AI too much.
-If they depend on it, they may not learn how to organize ideas and write by themselves.
-Teachers may not know who wrote the real work.
+If they always ask AI to fix their writing, they may not learn to organize ideas by themselves.
+Teachers may also have difficulty knowing who wrote the work.

 Question 11